scala/docs.scala-lang/_tour/pattern-matching.md

     case Email(sender, title, _) =>
       s"You got an email from $sender with title: $title" case SMS(number, message) =>
-      s"You got an SMS from $number!
+      s"You got a SMS from $number!
 Message: $message" case VoiceRecording(name, link) =>
       s"you received a Voice Recording from $name!
 Click the link to hear it: $link" }